Petfren

 With our in-depth analysis using Jobs-to-be-done framework, we pinpointed one main persona that’s best represented our target audience pain points, needs and goals:

-After gathering our interview data and notable recurrent patterns, we were better comprehend the problems those interviewed parents are facing and quickly set 2 main opportunity areas to focus on:
+After gathering our interview data and notable recurrent patterns, we gained better comprehension of the problems those interviewed parents are facing and quickly set 2 main opportunity areas to focus on:

 Becoming my users